Operation Nickel Grass: Effects

 Operation Nickel Grass had immediate and far-reaching effects.
 Arab members of OPEC had declared they would limit or stop oil shipments to the U.S. and other countries if they supported Israel in the conflict.
 Holding to their threats, the Arab states declared a complete oil embargo on the U.S..
 Oil prices skyrocketed, fuel became scarce and the U.S. was soon embroiled in the 1973 oil crisis.

 Nickel Grass also revealed a severe deficiency in American airlift capabilities: the need for staging bases overseas.
 Without Portugal's assistance, the airlift might not even have been possible.
 As a result, the U.S. greatly expanded its aerial refueling capabilities and made long-distance flight operations the standard rather than the exception.

 A GAO study of the operation discussed the shortcomings of the C-141A.
 As a result, the C-141B was conceived.
 The A models were sent back to Georgia where they were cut fore and aft of the wing, extended in length by three pallet positions, and refitted for in-flight refueling.

 Nickel Grass vindicated the USAF decision to purchase the C-5 Galaxy.
 Since its introduction in 1970, the C-5 had been plagued by problems.
 The USAF claimed to have rectified the problems, but the C-5 was still viewed by the press as an expensive failure.
 During Nickel Grass, C-5s carried 48% of the total cargo in only 145 of the 567 total missions.
 The C-5 also carried "outsize" cargo such as M60 Patton tanks, M109 howitzers, ground radar systems, mobile tractor units, CH-53 Sea Stallion helicopters and A-4 Skyhawk components, cargo that could not fit in smaller aircraft.
 This performance justified the C-5's existence.

-General George Brown, Chairman of the American Joint Chiefs of Staff, resigned after criticizing the resupply effort.
+General George Brown, Chairman of the American Joint Chiefs of Staff, was reprimanded by President Gerald Ford after criticizing the resupply effort.
 According to Time magazine, Brown's criticisms included the opinion that the airlift was driven in part by Jews controlling the American banking system.